-Often used in association with big data analytics and business intelligence (BI), business analytics comprises a set of automated data analysis practices and tools that provide clarity on the operations of a business.
+Business analytics is a set of disciplines and technologies that help solve real-world business problems.
+Often used in association with big data analytics and business intelligence (BI), it comprises a set of automated data analysis practices and tools that provide clarity on the operations of a business.
 It helps professionals make informed decisions that help mitigate potential risks.
 The ultimate result is a workforce that, on recognizing its benefits, values, and practices, encourages the use of data, or a definitive data culture.

 The rewards of business analytics are, evidently, enormous.
-So let’s dive deeper into the workings of business analytics and understand what makes it so indispensable to organizations in the present day.
+So let’s dive deeper into the workings of this domain and understand what makes it so indispensable to organizations in the present day.

 To decipher business analytics, we need to understand its evolution which is intricately connected to AI.
 In the 1990s, computer programming helped organizations in the collection, conversion, and analysis of data to generate usable information.
 Fast forward to the next decade, when programming languages like Python and R began to offer deeper insights into workflows and determine the underlying causes of the generated outcomes.
 However, something was missing.